jinghuazhao/INF/tryggve.md

 ### GNU parallel

-The version parallel-20181022 has new features nevertheless replaced by parallel/20190122.
+The version parallel-20181022 has new features nevertheless is superseded by parallel/20190122.
 It came handy for me to use them directly on TRYGGVE without invoking modules as follows,
 ```bash
 export src=/services/tools/parallel/20190122/bin
 for i in $(ls $src); do ln -fs $src/$i $HOME/bin/$i; done